 The Court classified the delay as extraordinary and noted that, considering the pace of the trial, the bank would probably not be able to find new counsel at all; let alone counsel that could prepare in time.
 Finally, the Court noted that granting the motion would unduly reward an obvious ploy and prejudiced the bank.

 Reading Between the Lines

 The Court’s Opinion never establishes whether the Debtor knowingly refrained from objecting to Much Shelist’s involvement until the last minute.
 But reading between the lines, the Court didn’t believe the Debtor.Once more the outcome was the logical one: that a business facing foreclosure doesn’t suddenly forget the law firms and lawyers that it consults.
 Furthermore, it looks like the timing of the Debtor’s revelation suggested a more nefarious intent.

 Whether or not you believed the Debtor there were lessons here.
 Most importantly, it seems like a good idea to keep track of all lawyers and law firms contacted, even if via something as simple and informal as an e-mail or voice mail.
 A simple record of communications can repair even the most implausible story and satisfy the Court.

 M. Hedayat & Associates, P.C.represents debtors in Chapter 11 and conducts trials in both State and Federal Court, including Bankruptcy Court.
 We represent small businesses as well as entrepreneurs.
-Call us at 630-378-2200 or reach us at firstname.lastname@example.org for a no cost consultation.
+Call us at 630-378-2200 or reach us at firstname.lastname@example.org for a consultation.